-- Tutor sessions to support students with writing personal statements.
-1378 - Assemblies and parents' evenings ensuring students and parents are clear about the raising participation age and available options Post 16.
-2378 - Use of Labour Market Information to demonstrate the changing job market.
-(2) - Workshops for students on college and in some cases, university choices to inform Post 16 choices.
-(1)(2)(3)(5)(7) - Post 16 Open Evening 1 2 3 5 7 - Pre-Apprenticeship Programme to support those students wishing to follow this pathway (3)(8)
+- Assemblies and parents' evenings ensuring students and parents are clear about the raising participation age and available options Post 16.
+2378 - Use of Labour Market Information to demonstrate the changing job market. - Workshops for students on college and in some cases, university choices to inform Post 16 choices.

+- Post 16 Open Evening 1 2 3 5 7 - Pre-Apprenticeship Programme to support those students wishing to follow this pathway 38